gopalthedeveloper/scotland-yard-php/README.md

    - Join games that are waiting for players
    - First player to join becomes Mr. X

-3. **Playing the Game**
-   - **Detectives**: Select destination and transportation type
-   - **Mr. X**: Scan QR code to see possible moves, then select letter
-   - Game automatically tracks turns and validates moves

 4. **Game Features**
    - Real-time updates every 5 seconds